funatsufumiya/tcxJuliaCxxWrap/README.md

 ## Build Instruction

 Please first add this addon into your `TrussC/addons` folder.
-Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon, then presse `[Update]` to generate project `CMakeLists.txt`.
+Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon, then press `[Update]` to generate project `CMakeLists.txt`.

 Project generate once fails on cmake configure, but it's OK at first.